 You can totally make these Instant Pot ribs paleo with the choice of your BBQ sauce.
 You can give this honey-sweetened version a try.

 Another option would be to make you own paleo homemade BBQ sauce.
 Olena from iFoodreal has a great healthy BBQ sauce recipe.

 What goes with BBQ Ribs?

 We are huge rice lovers in this house, so brown rice is usually what I make as a side.
 Often I will even make a very simple gravy from the flavorful liquid that the water and seasoned rib drippings created.

 To make the gravy I remove most of the fat from the drippings (a gravy separator comes in handy for that).
-Then I make a simple flour (2 tbsp) and fat (2 tbsp from drippings) roux.
-Once it’s browned I whisk in 1 cup of the liquid.
+Then I make a simple flour (2 tbsp) and fat (2 tablespoon from drippings) roux.
+Once it's browned I whisk in 1 cup of the liquid.